moccbc/learn-nvim/content/101/lua-intro.md

 ## Syntax sugar

 Syntax sugar is when a programming language tries to be cute.
-Is like a short hand for something that is considered tedious.
+It's like a short hand for something that is considered tedious.
 Here is an example.

 ```lua
 local pieces = {